-The biology B.S. degree includes a total of 38 hours in biology and 32 hours in related fields (chemistry, mathematics and physics).
-The anatomy M.S. degree requires 30 additional hours of graduate course work.
-Graduate students are also required to successfully complete two semesters as a teaching assistant in the Anatomy and Physiology I and II laboratories
+The Biology B.S. degree includes a total of 44 hours in biology and 28 hours in related fields (chemistry, mathematics, and physics).
+The Anatomy M.S. degree requires 30 additional hours of graduate course work.
+Graduate students may also work as a teaching assistant in the Anatomy and Physiology I and II laboratories

 When you graduate from D’Youville’s anatomy program, you’ll be well-prepared for a variety of career paths including pursuing a professional healthcare or science degree (MD, DO, PA, DC, PhD, etc.), academic research and instruction, or scientific and managerial positions in health-related industries.